srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

     ptp4l[4324.216]: rms    6 max   11 freq -25781 +/-   9 delay   169 +/-   1
     ptp4l[4325.341]: rms    5 max   10 freq -25783 +/-   8 delay   170 +/-   1

 In the above output, the ``rms`` value can be used to determine if the PTP sync is correct, for this we look for a value < 10.

 Next, run:

 .. code-block:: bash

-    ./phc2sys -s enp1s0f0 -w -m -R 8 -f ./configs/default.cfg
+    sudo phc2sys -s enp1s0f0 -w -m -R 8 -f ./configs/default.cfg

 You should then see the following output:

 .. code-block:: bash